Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
-> Expand the prefab, and locate "Light Slash/Targets".
+> Expand the prefab, and locate Light Slash/Targets.
 Move this object under your prop hierarchy, then reset it's position and rotation.
 >
 > Targets/Motion is for motion detection.
 The detection direction is X-, opposite of the red arrow.
 >
 > Targets/Effect is where the slash effect will appear.
 Position and angle this transform until you are happy with where the effect appears.
 >
-> If you need to adjust difficulty of the motion, adjust the bottom constraint source on "Light Slash/Collider".
+> If you need to adjust difficulty of the motion, adjust the bottom constraint source on Light Slash/Collider.
 The default is .2, and .1 should be very hard to slash.
 >
->The system is disabled when you animate off the Light Slash/Collider object.
+> The system is disabled when you animate off the Light Slash/Collider object.
->

 </details>